 I see three risks with booking via Priceline Express Deals so they won’t be for every situation:

 - There’s a chance you won’t get the hotel you think.
 If you do the math the risk is pretty low, but with any opaque site it’s possible they’ll put you into a “higher star” property that might not be Disney owned.
 You might not want to go this route if you need Magical Express transportation.
-However, it will have free parking- which in Lake Buena Vista greatly limits the non-Disney options.
+However, it will have no resort fee- which in Lake Buena Vista greatly limits the non-Disney options.
 If you want the absolute least risk, look only in Bonnet Creek and not in Disney Springs.
-I don’t see any 3 or 4 star hotels in Bonnet Creek with free parking.
+I don’t see any 3 or 4 star hotels in Bonnet Creek without a resort fee.
+You can see the resort fee under “mandatory charges payable to hotel” at checkout.

 - Bed type may not be guaranteed.
 Fortunately most Disney Resorts at the Moderate category or larger have two queen beds and sleep at least four.
 If you need a specific bed type be sure to check the options available before booking.